-One thing right now is certain.
-These are challenging times.
+One thing is certain: These are challenging times.

-Nearly all of the outpatient clinicians who we coordinate with have adapted their treatment to a virtual model.
-Using the virtual model for treatment is new for many individuals, including outpatient clinicians and patients alike.
-Outpatient care, whether virtual or “in person”, has proved valuable for many patients, however it is not sufficient for everyone.
-Many others require more intensive treatment, which has rendered the PHP (Partial Hospital Program) and IOP (Intensive Outpatient Program) levels of care essential.
+Before the onset of the pandemic, virtual care was unfamiliar to many, including outpatient clinicians, doctors and patients alike.
+Outpatient therapy, whether virtual or in person, is valuable for many patients; however, it is not sufficient for everyone.
+Many others – whose symptoms prevent them from functioning well in their daily lives – require more intensive treatment, which has rendered the PHP (Partial Hospital Program) and IOP (Intensive Outpatient Program) levels of care essential.

 Here are the top 3 questions often asked about PHP/IOP services:

 - Do I need Virtual PHP/IOP services?

 - What can I expect in the virtual format?